prabindh/euclid/README.md

 Prebuilt binaries for Yolo are provided at https://github.com/prabindh/yolo-bins

-# Euclidaug image augmentation engine
+# Euclidaug image augmentation engine (frictionless Deep Learning)

+Euclidaug automates the annotation task, so that developers can focus on gathering insights and improving accuracy, than spending time on manual labelling.

 ![alt text](euclidaug/sample_output.png)